AVGVSTVS96/reactGPT/README.md

 reactGPT is a high performance, customizable GPT-3.5-turbo and GPT-4 chat application built with FastAPI, React, and OpenAI's API.

+Like it's siblings [fastGPT](https://github.com/AVGVSTVS96/FastGPT) and [flaskGPT](https://github.com/AVGVSTVS96/flaskGPT), reactGPT is simple in code while offering a rich user experience.
+It's designed to be easy to use, easy to understand, and easy to build on.

 This app started as a [Flask](https://github.com/AVGVSTVS96/flaskGPT) app with a plain JavaScript frontend, then evolved to using [FastAPI](https://github.com/AVGVSTVS96/FastGPT) as the backend to take advantage of imporved performance with asynchronous support for OpenAI API requests.
 This project is the conversion of [FastAPI based FastGPT](https://github.com/AVGVSTVS96/FastGPT) from plain JavaScript to React to handle the frontend user interface.

 reactGPT implements several features essential to providing an excellent user experience and offers a simple and concise implementation in code, ready to be built on and expanded.
-The code is efficient, well organized, and intuitive ensuring easy development and maintanability.

-## Features
+# Features
 - 🤖 Chat with the GPT-3.5 & GPT-4 models
 - 🧰 Change system message in realtime from UI
 - 📝 Full session conversation history functionality